1. The basic principle

-Through the inclusion of scheduled maintenance times and similar special states, there is in theory a large number of possible combinations of states, for example: CRIT + In Planned Downtime + In Service Time + Flapping.
+Through the inclusion of scheduled downtimes and similar special states, there is in theory a large number of possible combinations of states, for example: CRIT + In Planned Downtime + In Service Time + Flapping.
 Because most such combinations are not very useful, Checkmk reduces these to a small number and in doing so proceeds according to a principle of priorities.
 Since in the above example the service was in a scheduled downtime, the state in scheduled downtime simply applies, and the actual state is ignored.
 This reduces the list of possible states to the following:

 This graphic shows the oder in which states are prioritised.
 Later we will show how some states can be ignored or combined.
 Here are the states again, in detail:

 Time ranges during which the object was not being monitored.
 There are two possible reasons for this: the object was not in the monitoring’s configuration, or the monitoring itself was not running during the specified time range.